ubco-W2022T2-data301/project-group46/README.md

 - How many of the TV shows and movies are available in each country?
 How many of them are available across multiple countries and how many are only available in one?
 - In which month were the most TV shows added to each platform?
 What about movies?

-Such information can be used to build a user-facing dashboard which will be valuable for viewers, producers, and other stakeholders in the streaming industry, as they seek to make informed decisions about the type of content to watch, create and distribute.
+Such information can be used to create a user-facing dashboard for viewers, producers, and other stakeholders in the streaming industry.
+It can help them make informed decisions about the content they watch, create and distribute.

 ## Data Set Description

-The "Streaming Symphony" created from these four datasets (Hulu, Amazon Prime, Netflix, and Disney+) provides valuable insights into the movie and TV content on the top streaming platforms.
+The "Streaming Symphony" created from these datasets (Hulu, Amazon Prime, Netflix, and Disney+) provides insights into movie and TV content on streaming platforms.
+The datasets include:

 #### The data sets includes:
 - show ID